 - 19.01 The transportation network should be developed in accordance with Map 12.
-The classification of the County Road network may be refined through further transportation analysis and/or at the conceptual scheme stage. - 19.02 A traffic impact assessment shall be required as part of the local plan preparation and/or subdivision application process in accordance with the County Servicing Standards. - 19.03 Where identified in the Long-Range Transportation Network Plan or other functional planning documents, road dedication shall be provided at the time of subdivision.
+The classification of the County Road Network may be refined through further transportation analysis and/or at the conceptual scheme stage. - 19.02 A transportation impact assessment shall be required as part of the local plan preparation and/or subdivision application process in accordance with the County Servicing Standards. - a) a transportation impact assessment may be required as part of a development permit application if deemed necessary by the County and shall be in accordance with the County Servicing Standards. - 19.03 Applications for local plans, land use amendments or subdivision of lands within the Business or New Residential Area of the Rocky View County / City of Calgary Intermunicipal Development Plan, applications shall identify: - a) mechanisms to implement the construction of any required regional transportation network improvements; and - b) opportunities for accommodation of any future transit strategy that has been jointly supported by the County and The City of Calgary. - 19.04 Where identified in the Long-Range Transportation Network Plan or other functional planning documents, road dedication shall be provided at the time of subdivision.